 The dianthus plant is also called Sweet William (Dianthus barbatus) and has a fragrance with cinnamon or clove notes.
 The plants are small and usually between 6 and 18 inches tall.
 Dianthus flowers are most often in pink, salmon, red and white hues.
 The foliage is slender and sparsely spread on thick stems.

 Dianthus had a short blooming season until 1971, when a breeder learned how to grow forms that did not set seed and, therefore, have a prolonged bloom period.
 Modern varieties will typically bloom from May to October.

 Plant pinks in full sun, partial shade or anywhere they will receive at least 6 hours of sun.

 The plants need fertile, well-drained soil that is alkaline.

 Wait until the danger of frost has passed when planting dianthus and place them at the same level they were growing in the pots, with 12 to 18 inches between the plants.
 Do not mulch around them.

 Water them only at the base of the plant to keep the foliage dry and prevent mildew spotting.

 How to Care for Dianthus

 Instructions on how to care for dianthus are very straightforward.
-Water the plants when dry and apply fertilizer every 6 to 8 weeks.
+Water the plants when dry and apply fertilizer every six to eight weeks.
 You may also work a slow-release fertilizer into the soil at planting, which will release you from the need to feed the plants.